obradovic/openlibrary-tags/NOTES.md

         /tag chinese
             will give you a book to tag that has an existing tag with the "chinese"

-    Accept free-form input for tags, but then validate it and present it for approval to the librarian
+    Accept free-form input for tags, but then validate it and present it for approval to the librarian?

     Keep track of who has sanitized tags
     Keep track of deleted / modified tags?
 So we can keep a "tagging history", revert back to previous tags, track tag migration over time?